laurencelundblade/QCBOR/README.md

 This configuration should work instantly on any device and is useful to do a large amount of testing with, but can't be put to full commercial use.
-What it lacks is integration with an ECDSA implementation so it can't produce real ECDSA signatures.
-It does however produce fake signatures called "short-circuit signatures" that are very useful for testing.
-See header documentation for details on short-circuit sigs.
+What it lacks is integration with an crypto libraries implementation so it can't produce real COSE messages.

 This configuration (and only this configuration) uses a bundled SHA-256 implementation (SHA-256 is simple and easy to bundle, ECDSA is